University campus in Utah

 Industry & Workforce

-Utah has emerged as a significant hub for information security education, with 14 institutions offering programs across multiple degree levels (IPEDS).
-The state boasts 2,093 bachelor's degree completions, 1,194 master's completions, and 17 associate's completions annually, demonstrating robust educational pathways for aspiring security professionals (IPEDS).
-Leading institutions like Brigham Young University, Utah State University, and Weber State University consistently rank among the nation's top information security programs, offering students access to world-class faculty and cutting-edge curriculum in a competitive region.
+Utah is a significant hub for information security education, with 14 institutions offering programs across multiple degree levels (IPEDS).
+The state boasts 2,093 bachelor's degree completions, 1,194 master's completions, and 17 associate's completions annually, demonstrating strong educational pathways for aspiring security professionals (IPEDS).
+Leading institutions like Brigham Young University, Utah State University, and Weber State University consistently rank among the nation's top information security programs, offering students access to faculty and advanced curriculum in a competitive region.

 Salary Outlook